Love, Nava & Andy

 A double wedding ceremony is a single ceremony where two couples wed simultaneously.

-A same sex wedding ceremony is when two people of the same sex marry.
-It can be a simple or elaborate service reflecting the authenticity of their union.
+A wedding ceremony when two people of the same sex or intersecting identities marry.
+It is a celebration that can be simple or elaborate, reflecting the authenticity of their union.

 Optional wedding ceremonies are designed to be used as 'out of the ordinary' add-ons to the original wedding ceremony.
 Varieties are available for consideration including: